ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 ## 2. Seed annotation

+* This is only for training a new model.
+For applying the Faster R-CNN model, this is not necessary.
 * We use [LabelImg](https://github.com/tzutalin/labelImg to annotate our seeds.
 LabelImg generate a xml annotation file

 <img src="https://github.com/FanruiMeng/Arabidopsis_seed_count/blob/master/Images/seeds_annotation.png?raw=true"  alt="Seed annotation" height="200"/>